themimixcompany/nebula/README.md

 <a name="viewer">Building the Viewer</a>
 ----------------------------------------

-This section describes the procedures for building the Viewer on Linux and Windows systems.
+This section describes the procedures for building the Viewer on Linux, macOS, and Windows systems.

-### <a name="viewerlinux">Linux</a>
+### <a name="viewerunix">Linux/macOS</a>

-To build the viewer on Linux systems, you must first install Node.js.
+To build the viewer on Linux and macOS systems, you must first install Node.js.
 On Ubuntu,
 run:

 ```bash